Jakarta, Indonesia

 • Panel 8: Preparing for the Future: Publishers’ Preparedness and Engagement Strategy in the Era of AI

-Day 3 July 24
+Day 3 July 24 (off the record)

 • Arrival and networking starts at 08:30